neuralmagic/deepsparse/docs/use-cases/nlp/sentiment-analysis.md

 The first step is to obtain the ONNX model.
 You can obtain the file by converting your model to ONNX after training.
-Click Download on the [oBERT base uncased - sst2 page](https://sparsezoo.neuralmagic.com/models/nlp%2Fsentiment_analysis%2Fobert-base%2Fpytorch%2Fhuggingface%2Fsst2%2Fpruned90_quant-none) to download a ONNX oBERT base uncased model for demonstration.
+Click Download on the [oBERT base uncased - sst2 page](https://sparsezoo.neuralmagic.com/models/nlp%2Fsentiment_analysis%2Fobert-base%2Fpytorch%2Fhuggingface%2Fsst2%2Fpruned90_quant-none) to download an ONNX oBERT base uncased model for demonstration.

 Extract the downloaded file and create a folder containing the following required files:
 - `config.json`